MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 # [Designer](#tab/designer)

-If you want to deploy to multiple web apps, add environments to your release pipeline.
+If you want to deploy to multiple web apps, add stages to your release pipeline.
 You can control the order of deployment.
-To learn more, see [Environments](../release/environments.md).
+To learn more, see [Stages](../release/environments.md).

 ---